Skip to content

 Response time tracking

-// Add to collection's Tests tab
+Add this to your collection’s Tests tab to track response times over multiple runs:

 pm.test("Response time is acceptable", function () {